Is Employee Retention a Problem at Your Gas Stations or Convenience Stores?

 1. Current operational expenses

-Using current employees as a recruiting tool will need a greater immediate investment.
-You will be asking your employees to go the extra mile to find co-workers, and a larger benefit will boost participation.
+- Using current employees as a recruiting tool will need greater immediate investment.
+With this method, you are asking current employees to recommend prospective co-workers, so offering a larger nominal benefit will help boost participation.
 However, recruiting good employees will improve customer service, which has been proven to influence 70% of buying decisions, drive customer loyalty, and fuel sales.

 2. External financing

 So what is the bottom line?
 There are many ways to solve your employee retention problems, from the simple to the complex.
-However, with research and creativity, you can improve the satisfaction and recognition employees need to remain your most valuable assets.
+However, with dedication, you can lower your employee turnover rate and improve the satisfaction that employees need to remain your most valuable assets.